lordmulder/mhash-384/README.md

   Optional.
 Specifies the *zero-based* index of the *first* vector element to be processed.
 By default, processing starts at index **0**.

 * `size_t len`
   Optional.
 Specifies the number of vector elements to be processed.
 All elements from index `offset` up to and including index `offset+(len-1)` will be processed.
-By default, the whole vector is processed.
+By default, the *whole* vector is being processed.

 ### update() [3]

 	void MHash384::update(const std::string &input, const size_t offset = 0, const size_t len = 0);

-This method is used to process input a `std::string` as input.
+This method is used to process a `std::string` as input.
 It will update the hash computation state accordingly.
 The application needs to call this method repeatedly, on the *same* `MHash364` instance, until all input data has been processed.

 *Parameters:*